Money laundering and terrorist financing

 - Insurance and Pension Funds Supervisory Authority

-- Economy and Food Safety Authority
+- Economic and Food Safety Authority

-- Institute of Registration and Notary Affairs
+- Institute of Registries and Notary

 - Institute of Public Markets, Real Estate and Construction

 - Gambling Inspection and Regulation Service of Turismo de Portugal, I. P.

 - Tax and Customs Authority

 - Professional accountancy organization for statutory auditors and statutory audit firms

 - Head of the Portuguese Delegation to the FATF

 Money laundering is the process through which criminals seek to conceal the true source of property or income (benefits) obtained illicitly, and by disguising the origin or the actual owner of the funds, legitimise those proceeds.

 Placement: property and proceeds are introduced in financial and non-financial circuits, for instance through deposits in financial institutions or investments in profitable activities and high-value goods;